 AMSOIL SABER Professional is recommended for any mix ratio up to 100:1.
 What mix ratio do you use?

 “We mix at 80:1.
 We probably would be fine with the 100:1, but with the type of work we do and the lack of load during cutting, we just like to stay on the safe side and run them slightly rich.”

-Learn more about the artists at Soderlund’s Wood Mill and the quality of work they offer here.
+Learn more about Soderlund’s Wood Mill and the quality of work they offer here.
 If you’re a chainsaw artist or use a chainsaw around your property, check out our 5 Expert Chainsaw Maintenance Tips to keep your saws running strong.